There are three fellowship tracks available:

 - Interdisciplinary Developmental Disabilities Clinic (IDD): in this unique clinic, the patient, their family, and their entire community-based team are present for evaluation, assessment, and the creation of treatment recommendations from a multi-disciplinary team of providers.

-Typical caseload
+Typical Caseload

-The typical caseload of pediatric fellows is 2-3 clinics per week, depending on their mix of clinical activities.
+The typical caseload of pediatric fellows is two to three clinics per week, depending on their mix of clinical activities.
 We take a developmental approach to training; thus, clinical volume begins modestly and increases as skill and efficiency grow.
 All fellows provide consultation to referral sources, feedback with patients and families, and participate in intervention planning and monitoring as part of their duties.
 The mix of activities is somewhat flexible and can be tailored to the fellow’s interest when possible.
 Dedicated writing and research time is provided across both years of training.